 The beds are rich in microfossils, including some very rare small mammals, and also forams and ostracods.
 You can take back samples for sieving at home, but you will need a microscope and sieve with a 500 micron mesh.

 Towards the middle of Durlston Bay, the Mammal Bed reaches the foreshore.
 This can be seen sandwiched between two hard limestone layers.
-There is then a thin black layer, followed by a grey layer, then a very thick second black layer and a lighter grey layer resting on top of the lower limestone.
+The layers comprise a thin black layer, followed by a grey layer, then a second very thick black layer, followed by a lighter grey layer resting on top of the lower limestone.

 Mammal remains can be found within the harder limestone, but these are rare.
 It is much easier to search through the shale.
 The Mammal Bed can easily be recognised by the colour and the number of freshwater shells in it.
 Note that the beds suddenly dip in the middle of Durlston Bay and run for a while along the foreshore.
 This is the point at which the Mammal Bed reaches the level of the beach.